brain-score/language/brainscore_language/models/readme.md

                                    )

-Next, the model is instructed what kind of behavioral or neural recording task needs to be done.
+Next, the model is instructed what kind of behavioral or neural recording task needs to be done using

     model.perform_behavioral_task(task=ArtificialSubject.Task.reading_times)
 or